sezanzeb/input-remapper/keymapper/injection/readme.md

 # Injection

 This folder contains all classes that are only relevant for the injection process.
-There is one process for each device that is being injected for, and one context object per process that is being passed around for all classes to use.
+There is one process for each hardware device that is being injected for, and one context object per process that is being passed around for all classes to use.